nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

 ```

 ## Stage III - Payload/Shellcode Staging.
 Until now we have our encryption version of our shellcode using AES and our decryption function ready.
-The idea is to get the encrypted shelcode during the runtime instead of hardcoding it into the application.
-This can be done using three Windows API functions **InternetOpenW**, **InternetOpenUrlW** and **InternetReadFile**.
+The idea is to get the encrypted shellcode during runtime instead of hardcoding it into the application.
+This can be done using three Windows API functions **InternetOpenW**, **InternetOpenUrlW**, and **InternetReadFile**.

 ### [InternetOpenW](https://learn.microsoft.com/en-us/windows/win32/api/wininet/nf-wininet-internetopenw)
 It is a function to open and initialize the handle to the internet session.
 It consists of five input parameters which are: